omeka/Documentation/source/Helping/docathon.rst

 ********************************

 A pull request is the best way to contribute.
 We'll give a quick look and provide feedback as needed.
-Generally we want to help you get your contribution available for everyone working with Omeka as quickly as possible.
+We want to help you get your contribution available for everyone working with Omeka as quickly as possible.
 You can do that either from a fork of the Documentation you work on locally, or directly from GitHub.
 We'll be watching over the Docathon and respond as quickly as we can.